 Early Life

-Clóvis Ermírio de Moraes is part of the fourth generation of the Ermírio de Moraes family, which founded the Votorantim Group.
-The Votorantim fortune began in 1918 with José Ermírio de Moraes's purchase of a textile factory in São Paulo.
-Clóvis's mother, Maria Helena Moraes Scripilliti, held 25% of the company before passing her stakes to her four children.
-This established a family tradition of involvement in the company, which continues to this day.
+Clóvis Ermírio de Moraes is part of the Ermírio de Moraes family, a prominent name in Brazilian business.
+His grandfather, José Ermírio de Moraes, founded the Votorantim Group in 1918, initially with a textile factory in São Paulo.
+Clóvis's mother, Maria Helena Moraes Scripilliti, held a significant stake in the company before distributing it to her children.

 Rise to Success